Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_labs_miscellenous.md

 - [AKS on Azure Local](https://learn.microsoft.com/azure/aks/aksarc/cluster-architecture)
 - [Deploy applications using GitOps with Flux v2](https://learn.microsoft.com/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2?tabs=azure-cli)
 - [Implement CI/CD with GitOps (Flux v2)](https://learn.microsoft.com/azure/azure-arc/kubernetes/tutorial-gitops-flux2-ci-cd)

+### Module 3: MicroHack Azure Arc for Servers (homework)

+#### Objective

+This MicroHack scenario walks through the use of Azure Arc with a focus on the best practices and the design principles and some interesting challenges for real world scenarios.
+Specifically, this builds up to include working with an existing infrastructure in your datacenter.

+After completing this MicroHack you will:

+- Know how to use Azure Arc in your environment, on-prem or Multi-cloud
+- Understand use cases and possible scenarios in your hybrid world to modernize your infrastructure estate
+- Get insights into real world challenges and scenarios

+#### Task

+Review the content in the **MicroHack Azure Arc for Servers** and consider if this is something you could leverage for an internal hackathon at your company (or in your personal lab environment after this workshop).

+Some of the challenges overlaps with the content in [Lab track 1 - Arc-enabled Servers](https://github.com/Azure/arc_jumpstart_levelup/blob/arc_master_class/docs/azure_arc_servers_jumpstart/_labs_arc-enabled-servers.md), so you may consider looking into the ones who do not, such as **Challenge 4 - Microsoft Defender for Cloud integration with Azure Arc** and **Challenge 5 - Best Practices assessment for Windows Server**.

 ### Module 4: Certificate-Based Onboarding for Azure Arc-Enabled Servers (homework)